 - From the various menus, click on “Troubleshooting”.

-- You will see an option labelled “Can’t send or receive text messages”.
+- You will see an option labeled “Can’t send or receive text messages.”

-- Pick your preferred option; either let Verizon call you, or you can call them, and they’ll pick up after the Estimated Wait Time end.
-Do not use the “Step by step troubleshooting” option that navigates you through a bunch of pages and makes you read support articles that aren’t very helpful.
+- Pick your preferred option; either let Verizon call you, or you can call them, and they’ll pick up after the Estimated Wait Time ends.
+Do not use the “Step by step troubleshooting” option that navigates you through many pages and makes you read support articles that aren’t very helpful.
 The only way for this to work is to contact Verizon directly and make the representative completely re-sync messages.

 2: Switch to eSim (Temporarily)

 Temporarily converting your Physical SIM Card to an eSim seems to have fixed some users’ issues.
 If you face no problems with the eSim, you can continue using it until Google officially acknowledges the issue or until a fix is issued.
 If you prefer physical SIM Cards for traveling requirements or other reasons, you can switch back to a physical SIM Card once the issue is sorted out.

 3: Change Settings in the Messages app